^

 10 June 2024, 19:24

 The first group received almost 20% less anesthesia than the second group and also had 66% less time with suppressed electrical activity in the brain, but in both groups, 18% of patients experienced delirium in the first five days after surgery.
-Moreover, length of hospital stay, incidence of medical complications, and risk of death up to one year after surgery did not differ between patients in the two study groups.
+Moreover, the length of hospital stay, the incidence of medical complications, and the risk of death up to one year after surgery did not differ between patients in the two study groups.

 You are reporting a typo in the following text: